tucommenceapousser/XssPy/README.md

 # XssPy

-XssPy - Finding XSS made easy
+XssPy - Finding XSS made easier

 Author: Faizan Ahmad (A tool by Fsecurify)

 Usage: XssPy.py website.com (Do not write www.website.com OR http://www.website.com)

 Description: XssPy is a python tool for finding Cross Site Scripting